 - You may also be located at key pedestrian crossing points across the route to ensure that members of the public can safely cross the route.
 For this role you will need to be confident, friendly and be prepared to use your voice!

 - You’ll be supported by a Zone Manager and Moto Marshals so may not have to deal with these challenges alone but we’ll need you to be notifying us when support is required.

 - This is where our runners can grab a quick drink and maybe a moment’s rest so we need a team of organised, friendly, welcoming volunteers to support our runners when they need it most, and to keep them hydrated, feeling positive and get them back running again.

 How Much Time Do You Need To Commit?

-Your commitment to volunteering will only be one day – Sunday 9th October 2022.
+Your commitment to volunteering will only be one day – the Event Day on the Sunday.
 Start and Finish timings and the length of your shift will vary depending on the role you are doing.
-On average shifts are around a maximum of 7 hours.
+On average shifts are around a maximum of 7-8 hours.

 Please note we will not know the exact shift timings until nearer the event date and so more accurate information will be briefed to you by the event volunteer team in the run up to the event.

 A member of the team will be in touch before the event to send you a briefing about your role.
 Your allocated team leader will brief, guide, support and work closely with you on the day at the event.